cerulean-skies/Qiskit-Quantum-Python-Programming-Tutorials/README.md

 I will be doing my best to show you all how to get started using the Quantum Information Science Kit, to the best of my ability.
 I am not part of the IBM team in any way whatsoever, nor do I professionally program quantum computers.
 This is strictly a hobby of mine, and I hope that what I have to share will be interesting to you :)

 ### What will I need in order to follow along?
+I will be doing my work on a Virtual Machine, as I find Ubuntu is best to run this toolkit, and this is not my distro of choice.
+However you do it, I do advice a ubuntu machine.
+Aside from that,

 Happy Hunting,
 Cerulean